Scille/parsec-cloud/docs/rfcs/1000-shamir-based-recovery.md

 ]
 ```

-**Future evolution 3**: We might also want to provide `shamir_recovery_others_list`
+> **_Future evolution 3:_** Allow a User (other than Admins) to be able to see
-for non-admin so that one could see the Shamir recovery he is recipient of.
+> the Shamir recovery it is recipient of.
+This can be achieved by providing
-If so, this should be enabled in the organization configuration (similarly to what is
+> `shamir_recovery_others_list` for non-admins.
+If so, this should be enabled in
-done for the Shamir recovery setup config template).
+> the organization configuration (similarly to what is done for the Shamir
-For the moment going KISS and only providing it to admins seems like the reasonable
+> recovery setup config template).
+For the moment going KISS: only providing it
-thing to do.
+> to admins seems a reasonable choice to start with.

 ## 3 - Use the Shamir recovery